George Julian Harney: Early life

 George Julian Harney, the son of a seaman, was born in Deptford in south-east London.
-When Harney was eleven he entered the Boy's Naval School at Greenwich.
+When Harney was eleven he entered the Boys' Naval School at Greenwich for training as a merchant sailor.
+For six months he was at sea, going to Lisbon and Brazil.
 However, instead of pursuing a career in the navy he became a shop-boy for Henry Hetherington, the editor of the Poor Man's Guardian.
-Harney was imprisoned three times for selling this unstamped newspaper.
+Harney joined the National Union of the Working Classes early in 1833.
+Harney was imprisoned three times (twice in London, at Coldbath Fields Prison and the Borough Compter, and once in Derby Gaol) for selling unstamped newspapers.